Skip to content

 What is cassava cat litter made of?+

 Ground food-grade cassava starch, optionally blended with pea-fiber tofu, guar gum, and other plant-based binders.
-Our flagship Cassava + Tofu Blend formula is 70% cassava starch + 30% pea-fiber tofu, pressed into 1.8–2.2 mm pellets.
+Our flagship House Blend is 70% cassava starch + 30% pea-fiber tofu, pressed into 1.8–2.2 mm pellets.
 The cassava handles absorption and clumping; the pea-fiber tofu adds softness and improves paw feel.
 We do not produce bentonite-based cat litter.

 Why does cassava cat litter need HCN testing?+

 Raw cassava root contains cyanogenic glycosides (linamarin and lotaustralin) that can release hydrogen cyanide during processing.
-Properly milled, dried, and tested starch is safe — but skipping the test is a real safety risk.
-We reject any starch lot above 5 ppm HCN, half the FAO/WHO food-grade limit of 10 ppm.
+Properly milled, dried, and tested starch is safe; skipping the test is a real safety risk.
+When you compare cassava-litter suppliers, ask each one for a written HCN test method and a dated report; the FAO/WHO food-grade limit for finished cassava products is 10 ppm.

 How does cassava cat litter compare to tofu cat litter?+

 Cassava clumps faster (3 seconds vs ~30 seconds for tofu) and produces denser, harder clumps.
-Tofu is genuinely flushable, septic-safe, and softer on cat paws.
+Tofu is designed for municipal sewer disposal (check local rules; some municipalities advise against flushing cat waste) and softer on cat paws.
 Both are plant-based and biodegradable.
 Most US retail brands carry both because customer preference splits roughly 60/40 cassava/tofu.

 What's the standard cassava-to-pea-fiber-tofu ratio?+